 #1 Always keep your hands CLEAN

 A no brainer, but sadly, not everyone acts on it.
 It’s simple – please remember to wash your hands frequently!
 If water and soap aren’t available, use hand sanitizer and/or wipes, especially before meals and after touching hands, doors, doorknobs, rails, elevator buttons, etc. Airborne droplets can survive on surfaces depending on humidity and temperature.
+Remember to dry your hands THOROUGHLY after washing and before touching anything or anyone.

 My favorites: Dr. Konner’s hand sanitizer and EO Hand Sanitizer Wipe Lavender